Lightfoot to be visiting professor at University of Michigan

 Lightfoot has had a host of positions since she left office last May.
 She taught at Harvard University last fall and the University of Chicago’s Institute of Politics in the spring.

-Another new job for Lightfoot sparked headlines last week when Dolton trustees overrode the veto of beleaguered Mayor Tiffany Henyard to hire Lightfoot as a special investigator into Henyard’s alleged corruption.
+Another new job for Lightfoot sparked headlines last week when Dolton trustees overrode the veto of embattled Mayor Tiffany Henyard to hire Lightfoot as a special investigator into Henyard’s alleged corruption.

 In January, Lightfoot announced another new effort as she launched a nonprofit called the Chicago Vibrant Neighborhoods Collective.
-The organization seeks to connect community-based organizations working in disinvested neighborhoods with “back office” resources like data analytics, fundraising, budgeting and marketing.
+The organization seeks to connect community-based organizations working in disinvested neighborhoods with “back office” resources such as data analytics, fundraising, budgeting and marketing.

 She cited the nonprofit’s vision in a statement about her new professorship.